State Advisories and Data

 My question isn’t answered above.
 What do I do?

 The WV Department of Commerce is a good place to start (304.558.2234).
-If you get stuck, you can always contact our candidate for Governor Stephen Smith directly at [email protected].
+If you get stuck, Please contact us at [email protected]

 How do I get food and medicine?

 Folks are coming together all across West Virginia to try to keep people fed safely and make certain there is access to prescription medications, however the methods vary by county.
 The most reliable source of information on this is a website maintained by volunteers.